 Increased intracranial pressure is common in patients with traumatic brain injury or stroke.
 The use of PEEP during mechanical ventilation may increase ICP by reducing central venous blood return leaving the brain.
 Increased carbon dioxide levels may decrease cerebral blood flow and increase ICP as a result.

 Cerebral hypo perfusion can occur when high mean airway pressures are used during mechanical ventilation.
-This may occur when high mean airway pressure (MAP) decreases overall blood pressure.
+This may occur when high MAP decreases overall blood pressure.

 Poly neruopathy and myopathy is a common occurrence in patient’s receiving mechanical ventilation.
 This may make weaning difficult due to diaphragmatic dysfunction.